Information For Parents

 - Red and white checked summer dress

-- Grey or black trousers or skirt
+- Grey or black trousers, shorts or skirt

 - White button down shirt or blouse